Debola75/Freelance-Portfolio/README.txt

-# Freelancer Landing Page Template
+# My Portfolio Landing Page Template

 Thank you for downloading this HTML/CSS template!

 ## What's Included
+- Freelan.html
+- freelan.css
-- index.html
+- freelan.js
-- style.css
+- /img (if Included)
 - /fonts folder (if used)

 ## How to Use